mavera12/EHR/Generic-Module-Framework:-States.md

 ### Current Encounter

 During a single time step, if an Encounter state is processed it becomes the `current_encounter`.
-This encounter will be used as the `target_encounter` for all clinical states, for example a Procedure or MedicationOrder.
+This encounter will be used as the encounter for all subsequent clinical states, for example a Procedure or MedicationOrder.
 When an [EncounterEnd](#encounterend) state is reached, the `current_encounter` ends and remains `nil` until another Encounter is processed.
-If Synthea cannot identify a `current_encounter` or `target_encounter` for a clinical state an error is raised.
+If Synthea cannot identify a `current_encounter` for a clinical state an error is raised.

 ### Encounter Classes